 NASA?
 What have cow farts got to do with outer space?
 Here's the real science, and from a "green" source to boot:

-Ruminants, and particularly, are habitually cast as climate villains, responsible for large amount of greenhouse gas emissions.
+Ruminants, and particularly cattle, are habitually cast as climate villains, responsible for large amount of greenhouse gas emissions.
 According to a much quoted United Nations Food and Agriculture Organization (FAO) figure, livestock are responsible for 14.5 percent of human greenhouse gas emissions.1 Eighty percent of these emissions come from ruminants, half being methane, and a quarter nitrous oxide.